 Fall is just around the corner, and I know for me personally it is a time to rethink my schedule and get back into routines I let slip over the summer months.
 One routine I hope we never let slip is time in God's Word.
 I'm hoping to encourage you today and inspire you with some new ideas or maybe just get you back on track with how you already like to study God's Word.

-I’ve written posts on what my time in the Word looks like and it changes over the different seasons of my life (you can read them here and here).
-I’ve shared the importance of making time with the Lord a priority in your day here and I’ve share Bible Study options for Busy Mama’s here.
-Favorite Bible study tools has been a topic in a Facebook group I’m in with Women’s Hope Project and there were so many great resources shared and it had me thinking about where do I turn to consistently when studying God’s Word?
+I've written posts on what my time in the Word looks like, and it changes over the different seasons of my life (you can read them here and here).
+I've shared the importance of making time with the Lord a priority in your day here, and I've share Bible Study options for Busy Mama's here.
+Favorite Bible study tools have been a topic in a Facebook group I'm in with Women's Hope Project, and there were so many great resources shared, and it had me thinking about where do I turn to consistently when studying God's Word?

 The Most Important Tool: